Is Heroin A Stimulant?

 Schedule III/IIIN

 Substances that are placed in this category have less potential for abuse than the previous two schedules.
-Abusing these substances can lead to low physical dependence, but still have a high risk for psychological dependence.
+Abusing these substances can lead to low physical dependence, but there is still a high risk for psychological dependence.

 Schedule IV

-These substances included in a schedule IV have a low risk for abuse compared to Schedule III substances.
+These substances have a low risk for abuse compared to Schedule III substances.

 Several benzodiazepines are in this classification, including Xanax, Klonopin, and Valium.